Punjab renames 56 govt schools with caste tag

 Other castes and communities which found mention in names of schools, based on the localities where they were located, include — Balmiki basti, Sansi vehra, Sikligar, julaahey, Boriya basti, Marasiyaan and Julaahey basti — all of them being notified SC communities in Punjab, the state with the highest SC population in the country.

-Punjab’s move to remove reference to caste or community from school names assumes significance in a state where casteism remains deep-rooted especially in rural areas which still have separate gurdwaras and cremation grounds for the Scheduled Caste community.
+The Punjab government move to remove reference to caste or community from school names assumes significance in a state where casteism remains deep-rooted, especially in rural areas where there still exists separate gurdwaras and cremation grounds for people from Scheduled Castes.
+In the state with the highest SC population, schools can be the first big step to do away with orthodox caste-based discrimination.
+Sikhism, as a religion, shuns any sort of caste-based division or discrimination in society and recognises the entire human race as one.

 Of 56 schools which have been renamed, highest 12 are in Patiala, seven in Mansa, six in Nawanshahr, four each in Gurdaspur and Sangrur, three each in Bathinda, Barnala, Muktsar and Fatehgarh Sahib, two each in Faridkot, Ludhiana, Malerkotla, and one each in Amritsar, Hoshiarpur, Moga, Pathankot and Mohali.